Bill Mazeroski's 1960 World Series home run: Aftermath

 The 1960 Pirates were the only team between 1945 and 2001 to have not succumbed to the so-called "Ex-Cubs Factor" in the postseason.
 They also became the first team to win a World Series on a home run, a feat later achieved by the Toronto Blue Jays in 1993, although Joe Carter's home run came in Game 6 of the 1993 Series.
 Mazeroski's homer remains the only walk-off home run in Game 7 of a World Series.

 After Forbes Field was demolished, the section of the left-field wall where the home run left the park was moved to the Pirates' new home of Three Rivers Stadium, and still later was moved to their current home, PNC Park.
 A line of bricks marks that section of the wall, next to a preserved wall section, and a plaque indicating the spot where Mazeroski's homer left the park is embedded in the current sidewalk.

+Bing Crosby's association with the Game 7 walk-off home run became notable because he reportedly preserved the only known footage of the event.
+Crosby, an American singer and actor who was one of the most popular entertainers of the mid-20th century, was also a part-owner of the Pittsburgh Pirates during the late 1940s and early 1950s.
+At a time when live sports broadcasts were rarely recorded, Crosby kept a personal television recording of the game, which is widely cited as the sole surviving visual documentation of the moment.

 The portion of the left field wall over which Bill Mazeroski hit his walk-off home run to end the 1960 World Series, between the scoreboard and the "406 FT" sign, no longer stands at its original location.
 A portion of that wall, including the distance marker, had been sliced off and moved to the Allegheny Club at Three Rivers Stadium.
-Before the Three Rivers demolition, the section of the wall was salvaged, and in 2009 it was restored and placed on the Riverwalk outside of PNC Park.
+Before the Three Rivers demolition, the section of the wall was salvaged, and in 2009, it was restored and placed on the Riverwalk outside of PNC Park.